baptistecottier/advents-of-code/README.md

 Thanks [Scotow](https://github.com/scotow) for the initial framework and precious coding advices

 ### Remarks
-- Organisation update is till ongoing.
+- Organisation update is still ongoing.
 Only year 2022 is correctly organised for now.
 - Enter the code `1349697-f730f285` in your [Private Leaderboard Homepage](https://adventofcode.com/2022/leaderboard/private) to integrate my leaderboard.
 - Score as of December 8 :
   - 2015: 48 ⭐️